konsulting/laravel-transformer/readme.md

     ];
 ```
 #### Transform helper
-There is also a helper class `Transform`, which facilitates the easy transformation of a single value by one or more rules. `Transform` receives an instance of `Transformer` via its constructor, which determines which provides the transformation logic and determines which rules are available.
+There is also a helper class `Transform`, which facilitates the easy transformation of a single value by one or more rules. `Transform` receives an instance of `Transformer` via its constructor, which provides the transformation logic and determines which rules are available.
 Using the instance of `Transformer` built up previously:

 ```php